Alfred Francis Russell: Pioneers in Liberia

 The Russells were among the last of 1,400 settlers to the colony.
 Conditions were very harsh for the pioneers; they suffered greatly from local diseases, including malaria, and supplies were extremely short in the colony for some time.
 "Housing was inadequate, food was scarce, and medical service was almost nonexistent."
 His cousin Lucy, her daughter Sinthia, and two eldest sons all quickly succumbed to the local fever, which caused ulcers.
 Sinthia died in 1836 and Gilbert in 1839.
 Alfred Russell also suffered from this disease, which resulted by 1835 in his having to use a crutch.

 Russell's mother Milly married George Crawford, another immigrant.
 She died in 1845 of "dropsey", and he died the following year.
 Russell wrote in 1855 of their struggles in Africa: "It was so long before we could find Africa out, how to live in it, and what to do to live, that it all most cost us death seeking life."

 Lucy Russell married a man by the surname of Briant.
 By 1857, she had learned to read and write, as she wrote to her former master Robert Wickliffe from Liberia, asking to be remembered to his daughters and other persons she knew.

 Political career

 Russell was trained to be a teacher after having suffered an illness that caused an injury in one leg.
 He later became an Episcopal priest in the St. Paul River area, where he had 200 acres in the Clay Ashland district, purchased for the free people of color by the Kentucky Colonization Society, an affiliate of the ACS.
 He cultivated sugar cane and coffee, for which he hired indigenous workers.

 Russell also became active in politics.
-In 1881, he ran for vice-president with Anthony W. Gardiner, who won the presidency for a third term.
-When health issues resulted in Gardiner's resignation three years later, Russell became president.
+In 1881, he ran for vice-president with Anthony W. Gardner, who won the presidency for a third term.
+When health issues resulted in Gardner's resignation three years later, Russell became president.